-Selecting your referees is a big decision.
-You will want to choose referees who are able to accurately do an assessment on your strengths and weaknesses pertaining to your ability to conduct graduate studies.
-Referees required may be "academic" or "professional" and will be noted in the Program Checklist.
+Choose referees who are able to accurately assess your strengths and weaknesses pertaining to your ability to conduct graduate studies.
+Referees required may be "academic" or "professional" depending on the program (see the Program Checklist for details).

 Academic Referee Examples: